Susanpdl/WebSweep/README.md

-# DataSweepr
+# WebSweep

 A comprehensive data management and analysis platform designed to help users track their digital footprint and manage their online privacy.

 ## 🎯 Project Overview

-DataSweepr consists of two main components:
+WebSweep consists of two main components:
 - **Chrome Extension** - Real-time domain tracking with JWT authentication
 - **Web Application** - React-based dashboard for data analysis and management